Harris County Sheriff’s Office Law Enforcement Explorer Program

 Harris County Sheriff’s Office Law Enforcement Explorer Competition 2015

 The Harris County Sheriff’s Office would like invite you to attend its Second annual Law Enforcement Explorer Competition.
-The competition will take place on Saturday, September 19, 2015.
-Details coming soon!
+The competition will take place on Saturday, September 19, 2015 at North Shore H.S., Details coming soon!

 The HCSO’s Police Explorers program is open to teenagers and young adults between the ages of 14 (must have completed the 8th grade) and 20 interested in a career in law enforcement.
 Student participants will get a first-hand look at what it takes to be a law enforcement officer and decide early on whether it is a career they want to pursue.